SasView/documents/SasView Roadmap.md

 **Late 2019 (after code camp XI - TBA) - Release 5.y**

 Subject to the availability of sufficient resources, release 5.y will start providing intelligent feedback on unreasonable choices.
-Support for ASAXS will be added and other SAXS specific tools/workflows will be added as needed.
-UI refactoring work will continue but is not expected to be ready for this release.
+Support for ASAXS will be added and other SAXS specific tools/workflows will be added as needed.  web UI work will continue but is not expected to be ready for this release.
 Finally work will begin to allow computational code to run on a cluster and an intelligent launcher/scheduler design started for the GUI frontend which will make the use of the a cluster backend transparent to the user.
 Include documentation tasks prioritized in previous round.

 Task Summary (Subject to the availability of sufficient resources):

 * Start including intelligent limits/help (possibly include switch between enforcement and warning only) and explore the use of wizards in some cases

-* Continue work on UI Refactoring including web and smartphone app
+* Continue work on web UI and smartphone app

 * ASAXS support added